19.1 Rights, Preferences and Restrictions Attached to Equity Shares:

 (a) Investment / Interest Risk:

-The present value of defined benefit plan liability is calcuated using discount rate determined with refence to market yield on government bonds denominated in indian rupees.
+The present value of defined benefit plan liability is calculated using discount rate determined with refence to market yield on government bonds denominated in Indian rupees.
 A decrease in the bond interest rate will increase the plan liability.

 (b) Longevity Risk:

-The present value of the defined benefit plan liablity is calculated by reference to the best estimate of the mortality of the plan participants both during and after their employment.
-An increase in the life exepectancy of the plan participants will increase the plan's liablity.
+The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of the plan participants both during and after their employment.
+An increase in the life expectancy of the plan participants will increase the plan's liability.

 (c) Salary Risk: